Home

 By knowing an application logic, direct memory handling can provide significant performance benefits but also requires careful management of these pieces of memory.
 This might not be desired or even possible in some deployment scenarios.
 It's a common practice to restrict unsafe operations in the Java security manager configuration.

-If off-heap memory is enabled, Executor will have both on-heap and off-heap memory.
+If off-heap memory is enabled, the Executor will have both on-heap and off-heap memory.
 They are complementary — the Execution memory is the sum of on-heap Execution memory and off-heap Execution memory.
 The same applies to the Storage memory.

 Mostly, off-heap memory was done for Tungsten, to perform bookkeeping for memory that Tungsten may use.